awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/ebs-snapshot-public-restorable-check.html](https://docs.aws.amazon.com/config/latest/developerguide/ebs-snapshot-public-restorable-check.html)

-This AWS control checks whether Amazon Elastic Block Store snapshots are not publicly restorable by everyone which makes them public\.
+This control checks whether Amazon Elastic Block Store snapshots are not publicly restorable by everyone which makes them public\.

 You should also ensure that permission to change Amazon EBS configurations are restricted to authorized AWS accounts only\.
 Learn more about managing Amazon EBS snapshot permissions in the [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-modifying-snapshot-permissions.html](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-modifying-snapshot-permissions.html)\.

-### Related PCI DSS Requirements<a name="pcidss-ec2-1-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-ec2-1-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 1\.2\.1: Restrict inbound and outbound traffic to that which is necessary for the cardholder data environment, and specifically deny all other traffic\.**
 Amazon EBS snapshots are used to back up the data on your Amazon EBS volumes to Amazon S3 at a specific point in time, and can be used to restore previous states of EBS volumes\.